What is forensic search and recovery?

 Forensic search and recovery is the use of forensic science and related skills, knowledge and experience to locate, recover and return deceased missing persons to their families, friends and communities.
 It is a continuation of the better known field of search and rescue.

-Isn’t this a job for the local police or coroner/medical examiner?
+Isn’t this a job for the local police, the coroner/medical examiner or the federal government?

-Yes and no. We work in cooperation with the local authorities and provide resources and skill sets that these agencies do not have.
+Yes and no. We work in cooperation with the appropriate authorities and provide resources and skill sets that these agencies do not have.
 Aside from a few departments in the largest of cities, no one can have all resources available "in house".
 They also lack the budget surplus to hire outside agencies or train their own personnel in a perishable skill that may not be required in that specific area more than once or twice a year (or less).
-Also the efforts to recover a victim's remains, especially from water, will often take the area's water rescue team out of service.
+The efforts to recover a victim's remains water will often take the area's water rescue team out of service.
+Utilizing Kolibri's resources does not require remove a team from service protecting the lives of their community.

 Is there really a need for this sort of work?

 There is a desperate need for this sort of work.
-Between civilian missing persons cases and the military missing in action around the world, there are well over two hundred thousand people who have never been found and returned to their loved ones.
+Between civilian missing persons cases and the military missing in action around the world, there are several hundred thousand people who have never been found and returned to their loved ones.
+The problem is so large that it is impossible to determine the exact number with certainty.

 Can I get you to do a presentation/class for my agency, group, class or family?